 ROCOCO REVIVAL STUDY

 The changed lifestyle of the urban population in the second half of the 19th century was accompanied by the change in the structure of the living space.
-Special attention was paid to the study.
+Thus, special attention was paid to the study.
 It became almost mandatory in homes of wealthy citizens.
 The furniture usually included a secretaire with numerous drawers, which could also be locked to secure the owner’s privacy.
-The correspondence played an important role in the everyday life, thus the writing desk with the lamp and the ink pot was there too.
+The correspondence played an important role in the everyday life, so the writing desk with the lamp and the ink pot was there too.
 The study below is in the Rococo Revival style, one in the series of eclectic design styles of the second half of the 19th century.

 SECOND EMPIRE DRAWING ROOM